-The gcp:healthcare/fhirStoreIamBinding:FhirStoreIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Healthcare FHIR stores by controlling which members have specific roles.
-This guide focuses on two capabilities: authoritative role binding that replaces all members for a role, and non-authoritative member grants that add members without removing others.
+The gcp:healthcare/fhirStoreIamBinding:FhirStoreIamBinding resource, part of the Pulumi Google Cloud provider, manages IAM role bindings for Healthcare FHIR stores by controlling which identities have specific roles.
+This guide focuses on two capabilities: granting roles to multiple members and adding individual members to roles.

-FHIR store IAM resources reference an existing FHIR store by ID.
-FhirStoreIamBinding is authoritative for a single role, meaning it replaces the complete member list.
-It can work alongside FhirStoreIamMember for different roles, but cannot be used with FhirStoreIamPolicy, which replaces the entire policy.
+FhirStoreIamBinding is authoritative for a given role, meaning it replaces all members for that role.
+It can be used alongside FhirStoreIamMember (which adds individual members non-authoritatively) but cannot be combined with FhirStoreIamPolicy.
 The examples are intentionally small.
-Combine them with your own FHIR store infrastructure and service accounts.
+Combine them with your own FHIR store infrastructure and identity management.

-Teams managing FHIR store access often need to grant a specific role to a group of users or service accounts, ensuring that exactly the specified members have the role.
+Teams managing FHIR store access often need to grant the same role to multiple users, service accounts, or groups.

 import * as pulumi from "@pulumi/pulumi";